 "I knew my criminal record would make it hard to find a job or housing.
 The past is what restricts the future.
 But someone is going to give you a chance, and when you get that chance you take advantage of it."

-That’s exactly what he did.
+And that's exactly what Alex did.

 SEIZING HIS SECOND CHANCE